leeladh/leeladh/README.md

 </br>
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

-## 🔭 I'm currently working in Tweek Labs as a Data Analyst
+## 🔭 I'm currently working in Computer vision projects

-- Motion 3-d data analysis
+- Tensorflow
+- keras
+- Deep Learning
 - Machine Learning

 ## 🌱 I'm currently learning

-- 📱 Deep Learning
 - Statistics
 - NLP
 - Computer Vision